edisnord/CIT_UMS_Mobile/README.md

 3. UI improvements in the Grades By Subject page, removing the table and creating Fragments to display the information of a subject.

 ## How to download
-In the release page of this GitHub repository, no plans to add to stores in the foreseeable future.
+In the release page of this GitHub repository, no plans to add to any app stores in the foreseeable future.